xoap-io/xoap-uberagent-kibana-dashboards/README.md

 You can read about the details here: https://uberagent.com/blog/uberagent-3-6-brings-support-elasticsearch/

 ## Why This Repository?

-The guys from uberAgent do not deliver Dashboards for Kibana or OpenSearch.
-So we thought it would be a good idea to start with it.
+The uberAgent does not deliver Dashboards for Kibana or OpenSearch.
+So we at [XOAP](https://xoap.io) thought it would be a good idea to start with it.
-We implemented a lot of basic dashboards and have decided to make those available to the community.
-This way the community can collaborate on them and bring them together to the next level.
+We implemented a lot of dashboards in the past months and have decided to make those available to the community.
+This way the community can collaborate on them and bring them to the next level together.

+## How to Contribute

+We are happy to accept contributions from the community.
+If you want to contribute, please follow these steps:

 ## Configure uberAgent for ElasticSearch / OpenSearch